 There's one other important aspect of VR gaming that can catch users out.
 All players will need to ensure that their computers meet the required specifications.
 Not all systems can handle VR graphics, and some may experience sluggish frame rates.
 When you're placing bets on a hectic live roulette table, lag is the last thing you need.

 Save your gambling for the poker table.
-Whether you are a complete newcomer or a veteran online gamer, Casino Horse has the answer.
+Whether you are a complete newcomer or a veteran online gamer.
 We offer informative profiles of the world's best online casinos, allowing players to eliminate risk.
 Instead, you can zero in on safe, enjoyable places to wager and win.

-User feedback is at the heart of the Casino Horse site.
+User feedback is at the heart of our website.
 We want gamblers to share their experiences of popular online casinos, so that others can make informed decisions about where to play.
 With feedback arriving all the time, users can instantly see how different casinos compare, and which ones are ahead of the game.

 At the same time, we mix user input with contributions from industry experts, who have helped to compile in-depth profiles for every single online casino.
 If you want to know average payouts, current bonus promotions, which slots are available, and ways to deposit money, it's all available to browse.